liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 an entity.
 In this case, the combination of columns makes up a compound primary key for the entity.

-Similar to the way we used the form table for adding entities, we'll add attribute columns for our entities as follows:
+Similar to the way you used the form table for adding entities, add attribute columns for the entities as follows:

 **Event attribute columns**